Petition for Involuntary Commitment

 Information included on the petition for commitment should be as recent as possible.
-It should provide the specific details that convince you that this person can no longer care for themself or that convinces you they are dangerous to others.
+It should provide the specific details that convince you that this person can no longer care for themselves or that convinces you they are dangerous to themselves, others, or property.
 It should also explain:

 - Any history of mental or chemical treatment.

 - Specifics on the whereabouts of the Respondent.